 encouraging the development of highly educated and knowledgeable advocates, through the NSEAI Board

-Certified Education Advocate™ program and improve the educational and functional outcomes of children with disabilities.
+Certified Education Advocate™ programs and improve the educational and functional outcomes of children with disabilities.

 PLEASE JOIN US!

 _______________________________________________________________ BCEA BROCHURE CLICK HERE MAIL IN REGISTRATION FORM CLICK HERE IN PERSON CLASS ATTENDANCE - ONLINE REGISTRATION CLICK HERE WEBINAR REGISTRATION CLICK HERE _______________________________________________________________

 NSEAI PROVIDES A NATIONALLY RECOGNIZED PROGRAM

 National Special Education Advocacy Training Program™ (NSEAT™) is a series of 12 stand alone courses that may be taken individually or as a series.

 When combined with examinations and practicum, the Board Certified Education Advocate Training™ (BCEAT™) leads to National Board Certification designation as an Board Certified Education Advocate™, BCEA™ _______________________________________________________________